peaceiris/actions-gh-pages/README.md

 ### ⭐️ Set Runner's Access Token `github_token`

+For newbies of GitHub Actions:
-**This option is for `GITHUB_TOKEN`, not a personal access token.**
+Note that this option is for `GITHUB_TOKEN`, **NOT** a personal access token.

-A GitHub Actions runner automatically creates a `GITHUB_TOKEN` secret to use in your workflow.
-You can use the `GITHUB_TOKEN` to authenticate in a workflow run.
+A GitHub Actions runner automatically creates a `GITHUB_TOKEN` secret to authenticate in your workflow.
+So, you can start to deploy immediately without any configuration.

 ```yaml
 - name: Deploy